 “SapiBon Foundation places an invaluable priority on the support of its financial and food donors, volunteers and in-kind partners, and as a humanitarian organization dedicated to working with children, families and their communities, we do whatever is necessary to tackle the root causes of poverty and injustice,” says Gethro Saint-Surin, Board Chair and CEO of the SapiBon Foundation, Inc. “Our upcoming Thanksgiving Banquet is a good example of how we want to make life worth living… and how we want nothing more than to enrich the lives of others less fortunate.”

 SapiBon offers programs that tackle issues in the areas of Children and Youth, Bullying, Disaster Relief, Education, Immigration, Health, Homeless and Housing, Job Training and Recreation/Sports, with the charitable organization providing safe, nurturing places for children to revel in having a meal, seniors to meet their specific nutritional needs and more.
-Further, the organization assists with benefits enrollment and access, emergency response for disaster victims and helping adults who are trying to break the cycle of poverty and hunger.
+Further, the organization assists with benefits enrollment and access, emergency response for disaster victims, and helping adults trying to break the cycle of poverty and hunger.

-The situation is unfortunately similar for single parents, the working poor, veterans and former neighbors, say SapiBon representatives.
+The situation is unfortunately similar for single parents, the working poor, veterans, and former neighbors, say SapiBon representatives.

-As the largest domestic hunger relief entity in the region, the SapiBon Foundation not only feeds people on the ground, but raises awareness of the issue across the country by educating the public about the impact of hunger through marketing initiatives, communication strategies, advocacy approaches and cutting-edge research.
+As the largest domestic hunger-relief entity in the region, the SapiBon Foundation not only feeds people on the ground but raises awareness of the issue across the country by educating the public about the impact of hunger through marketing initiatives, communication strategies, advocacy approaches, and cutting-edge research.